Sea level rise: Australia and New Zealand

 In Australia, erosion and flooding of Queensland's Sunshine Coast beaches is likely to intensify by 60% by 2030.
 Without adaptation there would be a big impact on tourism.
 Adaptation costs for sea level rise would be three times higher under the high-emission RCP8.5 scenario than in the low-emission RCP2.6 scenario.
 Sea level rise of 0.2–0.3 meters is likely by 2050.
-In these conditions what is currently a 100-year flood would occur every year in the New Zealand cities of Wellington and Christchurch.
+In these conditions, what is currently a 100-year flood would occur every year in the New Zealand cities of Wellington and Christchurch.
 With 0.5 m sea level rise, a current 100-year flood in Australia would occur several times a year.
 In New Zealand this would expose buildings with a collective worth of NZ$12.75 billion to new 100-year floods.
 A meter or so of sea level rise would threaten assets in New Zealand with a worth of NZD$25.5 billion.
 There would be a disproportionate impact on Maori-owned holdings and cultural heritage objects.
+Ancestral lands, sacred sites, and burial grounds of Māori, Aboriginal, and Torres Strait Islander people are increasingly at risk to rising sea levels.
+These communities face displacement and their cultural connection to the land will be weakened.
 Australian assets worth AUS$164–226 billion including many unsealed roads and railway lines would also be at risk.
 This amounts to a 111% rise in Australia's inundation costs between 2020 and 2100.